 Free Speech Zone Policies

-Despite the threat of successful litigation, free speech zones remain common.
+Despite the possibility of successful litigation, many universities still maintain free speech zones.
 For example:

 What Can Be Done?

-Unconstitutional policies also can also be defeated in court, especially at public universities, where speech codes have been struck down in federal courts across the country.
-Many more policies have been revised in favor of free speech as the result of legal settlements, including seven cases brought since July 2014 as part of FIRE’s Stand Up For Speech Litigation Project.
+Unconstitutional policies also can be defeated in court, especially at public universities, where speech codes have been struck down in federal courts across the country.
+Many more policies have been revised in favor of free speech as the result of legal settlements.

-The suppression of free speech at American universities is a national scandal.
+The suppression of free speech at American universities is a matter of great national concern.
 But supporters of liberty should take heart: While many colleges and universities might seem at times to believe that they exist in a vacuum, the truth is that neither our nation’s courts nor its citizens look favorably upon speech codes or other restrictions on basic freedoms.